 To the extent a circumvention method implicates any § 106 rights, accessing and altering the firmware on a mobile device for the purpose of switching carriers qualifies as a fair use and is therefore noninfringing under 17 U.S.C. § 107.
-The Copyright Act requires consideration of four factors to determine if a use is fair use, including: (1) the purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes; (2) the nature of the copyrighted work; (3) the amount and substantiality of the portion used in relation to the copyrighted work as a whole; and (4) the effect of the use upon the potential market for or value of the copyrighted work.
-All four fair use factors weigh strongly in favor of mobile device unlocking being a fair use.
+The Copyright Act requires consideration of four factors to determine if a use is fair use, including: (1) the purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes; (2) the nature of the copyrighted work; (3) the amount and substantiality of the portion used in relation to the copyrighted work as a whole; and (4) the effect of the use upon the potential market for or value of the copyrighted work.23 All four fair use factors weigh strongly in favor of mobile device unlocking being a fair use.

 First, the purpose of the use is simply to make nominal, functional changes to the carrier locking firmware or software, or to replace it, for the sole purpose of allowing a user to connect the mobile device to another carrier's network.
-Several courts have recognized fair use where a party copied software merely to enable software and device interoperability.
-These courts recognize that while software may have expressive (protected) content, modification of that expressive content may be necessary to enable public access to the software's functional (unprotected) content.
-Moreover, such an alteration is transformative and does not "merely supersede the objects of the original creation" because the alteration only changes certain functional portions of the original work and thereafter works with, not supersedes, the original software.
-Such an alteration is transformative
+Several courts have recognized fair use where a party copied software merely to enable software and device interoperability.24 These courts recognize that while software may have expressive (protected) content, modification of that expressive content may be

-&lt;sup>20 2006 Final Rule at 68476.
+20 2006 Final Rule at 68476.

-&lt;sup>21 See 2010 Recommendation at 134.
+21 See 2010 Recommendation at 134.

-&lt;sup>22 See id.
+22 See id.

-&lt;sup>23 17 U.S.C. § 107(1)-(4).
+23 17 U.S.C. § 107(1)-(4).

-&lt;sup>24 See Sega Enterprises Ltd. v.
+24 See Sega Enterprises Ltd. v.
 Accolade, Inc., 977 F.2d 1510, 1520 (9th Cir.
 1992) ("Because . . . disassembly is the only means of gaining access to those unprotected aspects of the program, and because Accolade has a legitimate interest in gaining such access (in order to determine how to make its cartridges compatible with the Genesis console), we agree with Accolade."); see also Sony Computer Entm't, Inc. v.
 Connectix Corp., 203 F.3d 596, 602-03 (9th Cir.
 2000) ("We conclude that, under the facts of this case and our precedent, Connectix's intermediate copying and use of Sony's copyrighted BIOS was a fair use for the purpose of gaining access to the unprotected elements of Sony's software.").